x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/collaboration-exo.md

 |**Supported clients**|Outlook 2010 or later <br/> Outlook on the web <br/>|Outlook 2010 or later <br/> Outlook on the web|Outlook 2010 or later <br/> Outlook on the web|

 > [!NOTE]
-> <sup>1</sup> Depending on workload, the ideal group size may be very small.
+> <sup>1</sup> Depending on workload, the ideal group size may be very small (not more than 25).
 If more than a few users need to access a Shared mailbox at the same time, consider one of the other options.